Air Tightness Testing

-There are various factors affect air leakage testing, but as a rule of thumb, the target figure for new builds is 5m3/hm2 or under (air leakage rate/hour, for each square metre).
+There are various factors that can affect an air tightness testing, but as a rule of thumb, the target figure for new builds is 5m3/hm2 or under (air leakage rate/hour, for each square metre).

 This ‘pass or fail’ result is generated by a specialist engineer and indicates how much air is being sucked into a building — known as ‘leakage’— when the fan used to make such calculations functions at 50 Pascals.

 Tests of this sort measure uncontrolled air leakage.
 They do not take account of trickle vents, extractor fans, or ventilation technology covered in Part F building regulation testing.
 Pre-designed ventilation inlets and outlets are sealed in advance of the testing.
 In this sense, air permeability testing identifies fissures in the building’s fabric.